shorebirdtech/shorebird-patch/README.md

 - `args`: Any arguments to pass to `shorebird patch`.
   - Use an extra `--` to pass arguments to Flutter (e.g. `-- --dart-define=KEY=VALUE`)
 - `platform`: Which platform to create a patch for (e.g. `android` or `ios`)
+- `release-version`: Which release version to patch.
+  - Use `latest` to target the release that was most recently updated.
 - `working-directory`: Which directory to run `shorebird patch` in.

 ## Outputs